madyark/heart-rate-stream/README.md

 <img src="docs/img/dbt-generated-dag.png" alt="Auto-generated DAG by dbt of defined models">

 ### 7. Orchestration with Dagster

+Dagster (hosted on Dagster Cloud) was chosen as our orchestrator tool due to its asset-based orchestration capabilities and seamless integration with dbt and Airbyte.
+A Dagster project was created, the underlying files for which can be found in the `orchestrate` directory as well as the root folder of the project.
+Additionally, Dagster Cloud generates GitHub Actions Workflows which can be found in the `.github/workflows` directory.

+Dagster automatically generates a `setup.py` file (located in the project root folder), which can be altered to include necessary packages.
+Run `pip install -e ".[dev]"` to install the necessary dependencies.

 <img src="docs/img/dagster.svg" alt="Materialized assets in Dagster" />